 I have removed myself, taken myself away.
 I am alone and with a freedom to write yet my urgent witness of this mornings walk has been dulled by an arcane talk, a discussion around guillemot eggs, the last great auk, other extinct species and I think perhaps a suggestion that we need to preserve island culture before it disappears but I don’t quite recall that being said.

 I find I have missed the point of several talks I have experienced whilst in Orkney.
-I find myself suppressing yawns and wishing I might be elsewhere almost just as scrumptious as the local cheeses and oatcakes sounded yet they disappoint once eaten together, need to be eaten alone.
+I find myself suppressing yawns and wishing I might be elsewhere almost just as scrumptious as the local cheeses and oatcakes sound yet disappoint once eaten together, need to be eaten alone.
 Perhaps the talks would taste better served as a pick and mix rather than a three course sit down meal in polite company.
 Such it is then that I am now skipping the solo violinist and his response to the notion of island.